mirage/mirage-www/tmpl/blog/introducing-solo5.md

   require cooperation of this lowest layer.

-* **Low-level device interfacing.** As individual devices (e.g., NICs) gain virtualization capabilities, the lowest-software layer is an obvious place to interface directly with hardware.
+* **Low-level device interfacing.** As individual devices (e.g., NICs) gain virtualization capabilities, the lowest software layer is an obvious place to interface directly with hardware.

 * **Threads/events.** The low-level code must ensure that device I/O